Skip to content

 • You must enter this value in the .env file with the key COMPOSE_PROJECT_NAME=

 • IMPORTANT!
-If you do not do this, the installation will not start.
-If you enter an incorrect value, volumes with a new prefix will be created, and the installation on the new version will start "from scratch"
+If you do not do this, the platform will not start.
+If you enter an incorrect value, volumes with a new prefix will be created, and the platform on the new version will start "from scratch"

 • After the value is added to the .env file, requests to docker compose can be made without the -p PROJECT_NAME option